sam1013/riscv-isa-sim/README.md

 RISC-V ISA Simulator
 ======================

+This is a subproject of [TIMBER-V Toolchain][timberv-riscv-tools].

-Author  : Andrew Waterman, Yunsup Lee
+Author  : Andrew Waterman, Yunsup Lee, Samuel Weiser

-Date    : June 19, 2011
+Date    : Jan 24, 2019

 Version : (under version control)

 About
 -------------

-The RISC-V ISA Simulator implements a functional model of one or more RISC-V processors.
+The TIMBER-V ISA Simulator implements a functional model of one or more RISC-V processors.

 Build Steps